Abaco Islands

-The Abaco Islands lie in the northern Bahamas.
-The main islands are Great Abaco and Little Abaco.
+The Abaco Islands lie in the north of The Bahamas, about 193 miles (167.7 nautical miles or 310.6 km) east of Miami, Florida, US.
+The main islands are Great Abaco and Little Abaco, which is just west of Great Abaco's northern tip.

 There are several smaller barrier cays, of which the northernmost are Walker's Cay and its sister island Grand Cay.
-To the south, the next inhabited islands are Spanish Cay and Green Turtle Cay, with its settlement of New Plymouth, Great Guana Cay, private Scotland Cay, Man-O-War Cay, and Elbow Cay, with its settlement of Hope Town.
+To the south, the next inhabited islands are Spanish Cay and Green Turtle Cay, with its settlement of New Plymouth, Great Guana Cay, private Scotland Cay, Man-O-War Cay and Elbow Cay, with its settlement of Hope Town.
 Southernmost are Tilloo Cay and Lubbers Quarters.
-Another of note off Abaco's western shore is Gorda Cay, now a Disney-owned island and a cruise ship stop renamed Castaway Cay.
+Also off Abaco's western shore is Gorda Cay, a Disney-owned island and cruise ship stop renamed Castaway Cay.
 Also in the vicinity is Moore's Island.

-On the Big Island of Abaco is Marsh Harbour, the Abacos' commercial hub and the Bahamas' third largest city, plus the resort area of Treasure Cay.
+On the Big Island of Abaco is Marsh Harbour, the Abacos' commercial hub and The Bahamas' third-largest city, plus the resort area of Treasure Cay.
 Both have airports.
-A few mainland settlements of significance are Coopers Town and Fox Town in the north and Cherokee and Sandy Point in the south.
-Administratively, the Abaco Islands constitute seven of the 31 Local Government Districts of the Bahamas: Grand Cay, North Abaco, Green Turtle Cay, Central Abaco, South Abaco, Moore's Island, and Hope Town.
+Mainland settlements include Coopers Town and Fox Town in the north and Cherokee and Sandy Point in the south.

+Administratively, the Abaco Islands constitute seven of the 31 Local Government Districts of The Bahamas: Grand Cay, North Abaco, Green Turtle Cay, Central Abaco, South Abaco, Moore's Island and Hope Town.

 Geography

-The Abaco Islands consist of limestone with some elevation and are protected on the ocean side by the third-largest barrier reef in the world.
-The cays are primarily green with mangroves and white-sand beaches.
+The Abaco Islands consist of limestone, with some elevation, and are protected on the Atlantic-facing sides by the third-largest barrier reef in the world.
+The cays are primarily made up of tidal mangrove swamps, as well as white-sand beaches.
 Most of the islands are uninhabited.
-The Abaco Islands and their cays have are called Out Islands, Family Islands, and Friendly Islands.
+The Abaco Islands and their associated cays are the Out Islands, Family Islands, and Friendly Islands.

 History

-The Abaco Islands were first inhabited by the Lucayans, whom called the Aboca Islands as Lucayoneque, meaning "the people’s distant waters".
-The first European settlers of the islands were Loyalists fleeing the American Revolution who arrived in 1783, as was also the Cat Island case.
+The Abaco Islands were first inhabited by the Lucayans, who called the Abaco Islands Lucayoneque, meaning "the people's distant waters".
+The first European settlers of the islands were Loyalists fleeing the American War of Independence who arrived in 1783, as was also the Cat Island case.
 These original Loyalist settlers made a modest living by salvaging wrecks, by building small wooden boats, and basic farming.